Shuham-96/Shuham-96/README.md

 ## 👨‍💻 Associate Technical Architect | Full-Stack Developer | Cloud Enthusiast | Open Source Contributor

-I am an Associate Full-Stack Developer with a passion for building scalable web applications and integrating cloud technologies.
+I am an Associate Technical Architect with a passion for building scalable web applications and integrating cloud technologies.
 I specialize in PHP, Laravel, Vue.js, and have experience with cloud platforms like AWS.
 Currently, I am diving deep into **Azure DevOps** and **Docker** to enhance my cloud skills.

 ### 🚀 Skills
 - **Backend:** PHP, Laravel, RESTful APIs